Track your order here

 White wine is made from white and black grapes through a process called vinification in white.

-This starts with the harvesting of the grapes, the period of which varies according to the conformation of the soil, the type of grape variety and the season.
+This starts with the harvesting of the white wine grapes, the period of which varies according to the conformation of the soil, the type of grape variety and the season.
 Generally, the grapes are harvested when they have reached technological maturity, i.e. the perfect ratio between sugars and acids.
-In order to obtain a must richer in acidity, as in the case of white wines, the harvest is brought forward by a few days.
+In order to obtain a must richer in acidity, as in the case of dry white wines, the harvest is brought forward by a few days.

 The first step is destemming, i.e. separating the grapes from the stalks, which are astringent, woody substances that can give the wine undesirable, herbaceous flavours.
 Nowadays a crusher-stemmer machine is used, which allows the soft compression of the grapes and, at the same time, the separation of the waste products: seeds or pips, stalks and peels.
 The grape juice obtained is called the must flower or first press, rich in aromas and polyphenols, and is collected in special steel containers.
 In some cases, the grape may come into contact with the peels, giving more substance and aroma to the final product.
 This process is called maceration and takes place at temperatures between 8-10°C, which can decrease to 0-2°C in cryo-maceration, i.e. cold maceration.